katerinabc/WorldBuilding/README.md

+# TODO
+- Better instructions.
+Make clear instructions when a user selects start.
+- feed it: Make it clear it can be any twitter profile
+- feed it: make it so that it can also onlybe the handle (Nice to have)
+- reply after story: If you want to copyright it, select it from the menue
+- copyright: reply to the story with copyright
+- attach license terms to the story.

+- tried to register it using the dev wallet that as IP on aeneid but still empty NFT -> test with file that worked before.

 # 🤖 AI Agent Starter Kit

 A modern full-stack AI-enabled template using Next.js for frontend and Express.js for backend, with Telegram and OpenAI integrations! ✨